richrace/arctis-usb-finder/README.md

 This means that we know what the `Product ID` is but not what the `Bytes` are to get the information via the `report`.
 Create an Issue with this text.

-To confirm a Product ID you can open your system information, copy the highlighted text in the screen shot below and Google `0x12d7 to decimal`.
+To confirm a Product ID, you can open your system information, copy the highlighted text in the screenshot below and Google `0x12d7 to decimal`.

 ![macOS of System Information showing the Product ID](docs/lookup_product_id.png)